AlenDavid/free-oracle-vm-cluster/README.md

-# OracleVM always free Virtual Machine
+# Steps to create your always free Virtual Machine in Oracle Cloud

 Create an account in https://cloud.oracle.com/.